Chapter Three: 2008

 Meanwhile in Australia, the home of investigative journalist Philip Dorling, who would later help WikiLeaks publish revelations, was raided by police for the second time, as part of a 2008 investigation into leaks.
 Dorling later joked that police searched every inch of his house but ignored a briefcase that was sitting on his coffee table.

 Northern Rock vs. WikiLeaks

-Britain’s Northern Rock bank received £24 billion from the Bank of England in September 2007 in order to save it from collapse.
-This lead to the first "bank run" in the UK for a 150 years, with account holders queing up at branches to withdraw their money.
+Britain’s Northern Rock bank had received £24 billion from the Bank of England in September 2007 in order to save it from collapse.
+This had prompted the first "bank run" in the UK for a 150 years, with account holders queing up at branches to withdraw their money.
 When a secret memo about the attempted sale of the bank was posted online and published in the UK media, the bank’s lawyers immediately demanded the memo to be removed.
 The Financial Times, the Telegraph and other UK papers rapidly complied, as did "at least half a dozen websites, including several located in the United States".
 But WikiLeaks posted the memo online (PDF) and refused to remove it.